How Did Wigs Get So Good? Black Women Started Designing Them

 It's all promising, and in 2022, wigs have never looked better.
 But there's still a lot of work to be done in terms of followthrough on investment.

-The vision for the future of the wigs is clear across the board, in Igbinedion words: "It's to elevate the experience and de-stigmatize the industry."
+The vision for the future of the wigs is clear across the board, in Igbinedion words: "It's to elevate the experience and de-stigmatise the industry."

 Advertisement